hyperledger/web3j-docs/docs/quickstart.md

  web3j.shutdown();
 ```
 It is important that the loaded contract is checked using the `isValid()` method.
 This method will return false if the contract's bytecode does not match with the deployed one.

-## Picking Gas Providers

-The public Interface `ContractGasProvider` has two implementations that can be used in order to pass in a gas provider to the deploy method of the contract.

-The `DefaultGasProvider` is pre-defined implementation of the `ContractGasProvider` that has set values for gas price and gas limit.

-- `GAS_LIMIT = BigInteger.valueOf(9_000_000);`
-- `GAS_PRICE = BigInteger.valueOf(4_100_000_000L));`

-If a more flexible approach is required then the `StaticGasProvider` can take custom gas price and gas limit values as BigIntegers.